Calling all Teachers! We Invite Your School to Join the Competition.

 The opportunity to submit projects and compete with other students for valuable prizes can foster courage in sharing one’s work with a broader community and confidence in oneself.
 Winners receive recognition for their efforts and the school, in turn, also earns recognition.

 Prizes are selected by the OUP branches and will be announced at the time the local winners are announced.
-Regional prizes are announced when the regional campaign concludes in July/August of the following year.
+Regional prizes are announced when the regional campaign concludes in May/June of the following year.